UnnamedGuy002/happybd.github.io/README.markdown

-# Another HTML5 Birthday gift
+# Happy Birthday
 ## Instro
-This is a page used to celebrate my friend's birthday, using the idea and frame from HackerZhou.
+This is a page used to celebrate my friend's birthday, using the idea and frame from UnnamedGuy.

 All useful imformation has been centeralized in `_config.yml`.

 ## How to use
 ### to one who received this
-Just click [here](http://simonmysun.github.io/HappyBirthdayToJinGe/index.html) to view.
+Just click [here](https://unnamedguy002.github.io/happybd.github.io/) to view.

 ### to one who want's to use this
 Just place the code anywhere you want and make some small changes in `index.html`.
 It must be the only file you need to change.